-6. Do grant instruments get allocated to an SDG?
+- 4. Do grant instruments get allocated to an SDG?
 No, at this stage there is no requirement to map grant instruments to SDGs.
-The SDGs are covered under another financial data standard.

-7. What is the relation between the 'earmarked contribution' list of instruments and the wording of 'softly earmarked' and 'tightly earmarked' included in the GA resolution on the UNDS repositioning of 31 May 2018?
+The SDGs are covered under another financial data standard. - 5.
+What is the relation between the 'earmarked contribution' list of instruments and the wording of 'softly earmarked' and 'tightly earmarked' included in the GA resolution on the UNDS repositioning of 31 May 2018?

-This data standard does not include a definition of softly and tightly earmarked.
-Once the Transition Team has prepared a definition, building on the definitions in this data standard, it will be provided annexed to this standard.
+This data standard does not include, as of now, a definition of softly and tightly earmarked.
+The UNSDG has prepared an Operational Guidance for the Coordination Levy, which builds on the definitions in this data standard.
+However, it does not, as of now, include a definition of 'tightly earmarked'.